 Additional work on cyanobacterial speciation will be conducted using molecular testing (digital PCR) in parallel with microscopy, analysis of algal pigments (chlorophyll and phycocyanin), and toxin surveillance.
-The detection of active cyanobacterial blooms will trigger supplemental testing, and areas experiencing exceedances are posted, with very high levels triggering restricted access.
+The detection of active cyanobacterial blooms will trigger supplemental testing.

 Beach Water Quality